jasonterando/apicize/README.md

 ### Requirements

-You'll need Rust (latest and greatest) and Tauri v2 (currently in beta).
-For editing, I've been using Visual Studio Code with the rust-analyzer and CodeLLDB extensions.
+You'll need Rust (1.6 or greater).
+For editing, I've been using Visual Studio Code with the rust-analyzer and CodeLLDB extensions for debugging.

 The project uses [yarn](https://yarnpkg.com/migration/overview).
 Yarn's workspace functionality works better for me than NPMs.